brown-ccv/honeycomb-docs/docs/CI.md

 You can download the executable file from either the tagged release page or the GitHub actions page.
 To install, unzip the downloaded file and allow to run.

-The executable does not require installation of any additional software (including the prerequisites listed in Overview: Software prerequisites).
+The executable does not require installation of any additional software.

 ## Uninstall the task